-Members of Mensa who are Radio Amateurs are welcome to join our e-SIGs which are called M-AmRad and HamSIG.
+Members of Mensa who are Radio Amateurs are welcome to join our e-SIG which is called HamSIG.
 Details on -

 My mailing address is not listed as I do not collect or send out QSLs for HF any more.
 I will reply to QSLs for VHF and UHF via the bureau.

 Our new Yahoo group for discussions about the VHF and UHF bands is on -